distillpub/post--deconv-checkerboard/index.md

 In addition to the high frequency checkerboard-like artifacts we observed above, early deconvolutions can create lower-frequency artifacts, which we'll explore in more detail later.

+These artifacts tend to be most prominent when outputting unusual colors.
+Since neural network layers typically have a bias
+(a learned value added to the output) it's easy to output the average color.
+The further a color, like bright red, is away from the average color, the more deconvolution needs to contribute to push it there.

 -----
 Overlap & Learning